window.dataLayer = window.dataLayer || ;

+Yogananda was a celebrity in his time.
 His enthusiastic audiences filled the largest halls in America.
 Hundreds of thousands came to see the yogi from India.
 He continued to lecture and write until his passing in 1952.

 Yogananda’s teacher, Swami Sri Yukteswar, sent him to the West saying, “The West is high in material attainments, but lacking in spiritual understanding.
 It is God’s will that you play a role in teaching mankind the value of balancing the material with an inner, spiritual life.”

-Yogananda brought to the West the path of Self-Realization.
+Yogananda brought to the West the teaching of Self-Realization.
 He said that “Self-Realization is the knowing in all parts of body, mind, and soul that you are now in possession of the kingdom of God; that you do not have to pray that it come to you; that God’s omnipresence is your omnipresence; and that all that you need to do is improve your knowing.”

-Ananda: Fulfilling Yogananda’s Vision
+Ananda: Fulfilling the Vision of Paramhansa Yogananda